-Florence City Code Title 10 Chapter 35-2-13 requires 20' vision clearance at the intersection of two streets, 10' at the intersections of alleys or driveways and streets.
-Tom Nicholson, Attorney for Coast Village Home Owners Association requested 10' vision clearance for Coast Village, citing 10 mph speed limits, narrow street widths (20' platted) and one-way traffic pattern as reasons for the reduction.
+Finding: Florence City Code Title 10 Chapter 35-2-13 requires 20' vision clearance at the intersection of two streets, 10' at the intersections of alleys or driveways and streets.
+This item is placed in the issues section for PC decision and subsequent amendment of this finding.